Composer will generate an

 autoload.php file in the

-/vendor directory.
+/vendor directory after each installation or update.
 By including this single file, you’ll be able to access all classes provided by your installed libraries.

 Looking at a Laravel project, you’ll see that the

-index.php file in the application root (which handles all incoming requests) requires the autoloader, which then makes all required libraries usable within the scope of your application.
-This includes Laravel’s first party Illuminate components as well as any required third party packages.
+public/index.php file in the application root (which handles all incoming requests) requires the autoloader, which then makes all required libraries usable within the scope of your application.
+This includes Laravel’s first-party Illuminate components as well as any required third party packages.

 <?php define('LARAVEL_START', microtime(true)); require __DIR__.'/../vendor/autoload.php'; // additional bootstrapping methods...